MiczFlor/RPi-Jukebox-RFID/docs/INSTALL-stretch.md

 There are a number of operating systems to chose from on the [official RPi download page](https://www.raspberrypi.org/downloads/) on [www.raspberrypi.org](http://www.raspberrypi.org).
 We want to work with is the official distribution *Raspbian*.

+Install and configure via SSH: if you need to install and configure the Phoniebox via SSH, you might want to jump to the [headless installation](#ssh-install) towards the end of this document.

 IMPORTANT: if you want to be sure that you have the same system running that this documentation was written for, you need to use the stretch distribution which you can download here: [2018-03-13-raspbian-stretch.zip](https://downloads.raspberrypi.org/raspbian/images/raspbian-2018-03-14/2018-03-13-raspbian-stretch.zip).

 After you downloaded the `zip` file, follow the instructions on the official [INSTALLING OPERATING SYSTEM IMAGES](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) page.
 I have used [etcher](https://etcher.io/) to make the SD card as described.